 The big challenge for Australian businesses is to determine if they can afford to give customers what they want – a local customer experience or a cheaper product.

 For those investing in the customer experience, there is some subtle advertising starting to permeate through where organisations are proudly advertising their Australian call centre as a point of difference.

-Bankwest as an example promote their “Australian based contact centre” as a point of difference to their competitors.
+Bankwest, as an example, promote their “Australian based contact centre” as a point of difference to their competitors.

-Personally to the brands that have Australian based call centres I say don’t be subtle – if you are investing in a higher cost of running an Australian call centre and research suggests that customers clearly prefer taking to locals, shout it from the bloody rooftop!
+Personally to the brands that have Australian based call centres I say don’t be subtle – if you are investing in a higher cost of running an Australian call centre and research suggests that customers clearly prefer talking to locals, shout it from the bloody rooftop!